Offloading is an occurrence at Philippine airports that cause fear and anger among Filipino travelers going abroad.

-- For travelers who depend on another group or individual sponsoring the trip, provide affidavit of support and guarantee (example, for family members in Dubai or Hong Kong), including invitation letters authenticated by the Philippine consulate or embassy in your destination country.
+- For travelers who depend on another group or individual sponsoring the trip, provide an affidavit of support and guarantee (example, for family members in Dubai or Hong Kong), including invitation letters authenticated by the Philippine consulate or embassy in your destination country.

-2. Provide consistent answers to Bureau of Immigration officers
+Provide consistent answers to Bureau of Immigration officers

-If possible travel with companions, especially for females.
+If possible, travel with companions, especially for females.

 Once this traveler is consistent with items 1 – 3 above, there’s no reason to fear.
 However, any small inconsistency could prove fatal.
-For example, showing too much skin may bring an impression of a sex worker, which immigration officers are often ordered to keep a close eye on, citing possible human trafficking scheme in play.
-We need to be aware that profiling is a standard among immigration counters worldwide.
+For example, showing too much skin may bring an impression of a sex worker, which immigration officers are often ordered to keep a close eye on.
+As the Philippines has a checkered reputation on human trafficking, officers are paying closer attention to such tell-tale signs.
+Be aware that profiling is a standard among immigration counters worldwide.

 Have your financial details ready.

 Filipinos working abroad may face less scrutiny when it comes to money since their travel is for work and not for leisure.
-But tourist travelers may be asked for financial proof to verify their travel is justified.
-However, we think this is not enough for travelers who are currently unemployed as they may need additional support.
+But tourist travelers may be asked for financial proof to verify their journey is justified.
+However, this is not enough for travelers who are currently unemployed and need additional support.

-Know your sponsor, if you have one, very well.
+Know your sponsor if you have one, very well.

-8. Secure clearance for government workers.
+Secure clearance for government workers.

-Government workers (public school teachers, barangay councilors, etc) may be required to show clearance from their supervisors authorizing them to travel.
+Government workers (public school teachers, barangay councilors, etc.) may be required to show clearance from their supervisors, authorizing them to travel.
 Declaring yourself as a government employee but failing to show travel clearance could jeopardize your travel plans.

-9. Be aware of your travel history
+Be aware of your travel history

 Why travel far if you only to find yourself denied entry upon your arrival because you have insufficient documentation or funds?
 It is their role to help us stay away from trouble.
-Offloading isn’t necessarily meant to randomly deny someone their right to travel; it is safeguarding travelers from staying away from trouble.
+Offloading isn’t necessarily meant to deny someone their right to travel randomly; it is safeguarding travelers from staying away from stress.